 Welcome back to “Creating Rubber Stamps: Not All Methods Created Equal”.
-In this three-part series, we discussed the advantages and disadvantages of and rubber stamp-making methods.
+In this three-part series, we discussed the advantages and disadvantages of laser engraving (part one) and photopolymer (part two) rubber stamp-making methods.
 In this final installment, you will learn how to make custom rubber stamps and art stamps from the comfort of your very own home!

 When making stamps at home, a chemical or non-chemical process can be used.
 Either way, for homemade rubber stamps or art stamps, a flat eraser will become the artist’s palette.
 To use a non-chemical process, take a pen and outline on the stamp the image to be etched.
 Using a sharp item, such as a box cutter, steak knife or linoleum cutter, etch away the non-inked eraser so that all that is left is the raised image the rubber stamp will imprint.
 If you are not confident in your drawing skills, you may want to use a piece of tracing paper and trace the image you would to place on the rubber stamp.
 Once the image has been traced, flip over the tracing paper and rub the outline onto the stamp.
 A pin, fork, or other hard surface can also be used to make indentations of the traced surface.
 This may not make the most precise image; however, it will provide some guidance for artistically-challenged individuals.